AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

        X : Natural := 3;

     begin
        Move_To_Total (X);     -- OK
        Move_To_Total (Total); -- Error

-    end Show_No_Aliasing_Of_Names;
+    end No_Aliasing;

 The example subprogram ``Move_To_Total`` shown here increases the global variable ``Total`` of the value of its input parameter ``Source``.
 It then resets ``Source`` to 0.
 Here obviously, the programmer has not taken into account the possibility of an aliasing between ``Total`` and ``Source``.
 This is common practice.
-This subprogram is valid SPARK, and, for its verification, the SPARK tools assume, like the programmer, non-aliasing between ``Total`` and ``Source``.
-To ensure that this assumption is correct, the tool will then check for non-aliasing on every call to ``Move_To_Total``.
+This subprogram is valid SPARK, and, for its verification, GNATprove assumes, like the programmer, non-aliasing between ``Total`` and ``Source``.
+To ensure that this assumption is correct, GNATprove will then check for non-aliasing on every call to ``Move_To_Total``.